 Disk Images

-The NPS Corpus is a set of disk images that have been created for testing computer forensic tools.
+NPS Test Disk Images are a set of disk images that have been created for testing computer forensic tools.
 These images are free of non-public Personally Identifiable Information (PII) and are approved for release to the general public.
 The NPS-created data in these images is public domain and free of any copyright restriction; the images may contain some copyrighted data that was made freely available by the copyright holder.
 These copyrights, where known, are noted in the files themselves.
 Currently the following images in the NPS corpus have been released:

 • nps-2009-canon2 — A set of images taken on with a Canon digital camera that can be used to test basic file recovery, fragmented file recovery, and file carving.